This week I was fortunate to visit the Middle East to give a two-day workshop on ‘Reputation Risk and Communication’.

 Here are a few slides from the workshop outlining how companies and governments can safeguard corporate reputation in social media.

-But there’s always so much to learn.
+That said, there’s always so much to learn.

 It would be great to know your comments or suggestions.